EXC 3612 Investment Analysis

 This course intends to provide an understanding of the investment environment and process.
 The investment environment includes the kinds of marketable securities that exist and where and how they are bought and sold.
 The process is concerned with decision-making, how much to invest in each security and when to make these investments.
-The course also focuses on the valuation of the different securities.

 Upon completion of the course, students are required to master tasks such as;

 Upon completion of the course, the students shall be able to ask critical questions and reflect on crucial assumptions and theories within the field of financial investments.

 EXC 2110 Basic Financial Management, EXC 3601Financial Decision Making, EXC3610 Empirical Methods in Finance, or equivalent

 Bodie, Zvi, Alex Kane and Alan J. Marcus..
 2010.
 Essentials of investments.
 8th ed.
 McGraw-Hill/Irwin

 Students are recommended to use computer-based tools, e.g. spreadsheets.
 Such tools, however, are not allowed at the examination.

 Learning process and workload

 The course will include a combination of lectures and plenary tutorials where solutions to exercises will be explained.